xremix/Nodejs-SAP-Client-Prototype/README.md

 # Node.js SAP-Client Prototype

-This project will be a prototype to connect to the SAP-BAPI / RFCs via Node.js
+This project will show a prototype that connects to the SAP-BAPI / RFCs via Node.js

 ## Data Sources